[Updated on July 17, 2019]

-*Tooth brush, tooth paste and soap are stored in individual plastic container.
+*Tooth brush, tooth paste, and soap are stored in an individual plastic container.
 Guard hands over the container to the inmate and she picks up the necessary item.
 The guard collects all the item into the container and returns it to the plastic container deck.

 *No make-up and no cream is allowed.